Tuguinha/neptune_final_project/readme.md

 ## Methods

-The [random module](https://docs.python.org/2/library/random.html) was used for generating numbers.\n The generated data was used for plotting a graph from the [matplotlib.pyplot module](http://matplotlib.org/index.html).
+The [random module](https://docs.python.org/2/library/random.html) was used for generating numbers.
+The generated data was used for plotting a graph from the [matplotlib.pyplot module](http://matplotlib.org/index.html).